Nuclear Experts Form International 'Nuclear Crisis Group'

 These are the same people that have been presenting the doomsday clock.
 The same doomsday clock that for decades has been around 5 minutes from midnight & DOOM!!!
 They present themselves as non-partisan and neutral when in reality they are vehemently anti-nuclear.

 Sounds like the old name has become so tarnished that a new name is is needed for propaganda purposes.
 Clearly their hyperbole and public messaging positions are effectively the same.
-Anybody want to bother seeing how close related the boards a
+Anybody want to bother seeing how close related the boards are between the two?

+Slashdot is tentatively a science based site and should know better than to post an article for shills like this.
+Can the editors please do a bit better in the future?

 "all countries that have nuclear weapons, are represented"